 As per Section 178(7) of the Companies Act, 2013, the Chairperson of the Committee or, in his absence, any other member of the Committee authorised by him on his behalf shall attend the General Meetings of the Company.

-During the year under review, there was one complaint received from the Shareholder.
-There were no investor complaints remaining unresolved and pending as at 31st March, 2024.
+During the year under review, there were Nil complaints received from the Shareholder/stakeholders.
+There were no investor complaints remaining unresolved and pending as on 31st March 2025.